Know about this? Rate It!

 Favorite thing: Everybody knows downtown Richmond with all its gleaming skyscrapers, but who has ever heard of uptown Richmond?
 Uptown Richmond is a specific stretch of West Main Street known for its bright, multicoloured buildings.
 If you didn't know you were in Richmond, you would guess you were in the Caribbean- a place such as Curaçao- where such colourful buildings are common.

-The Historic Fan District is large Victorian residential neighborhood immediately west of the Richmond downtown commercial area.
+Favorite thing: The Historic Fan District is large Victorian residential neighborhood immediately west of the Richmond downtown commercial area.
 I walked along West Franklin Street (on my picture) and Monument Avenue which form 2.2-mile long axis of the district.
 Map here.

 In the period 1880 - 1920 a lot of rich newcomers came to live in fast growing Richmond and thosands of amazing houses, residences, churches and other buildings were built in the district.